You can find out about our Fife branch below.

 Field trips normally take place on the weekend following each indoor meeting.
 The normal pattern is to alternate between Saturday and Sunday outings, and between half-day and full day trips, to cater for members’ differing preferences and other commitments.
 Outings continue during May and June, when there are no indoor meetings, and there is usually a long weekend trip around the end of May.
 Beginner and experienced birdwatchers are welcome both at indoor meetings and on field trips.

-Further outings will be announced here in due course.
+Dates and locations will be announced here in due course.

 Chair and representative of branch on SOC Council::